-When the POSIX administrator or BS2000 system administrator creates a new POSIX file system by using the START-POSIX-INSTALLATION command, a new POSIX container file similar to a UNIX disk partition is allocated in the BS2000 file system.
+When the POSIX administrator or BS2000 system administrator creates a new POSIX file system by using the POSIX installer, which can be started with the START-POSIX-

+INSTALLATION command, a new POSIX container file similar to a UNIX disk partition is allocated in the BS2000 file system.
 The POSIX file system is created in this container file.
 If the desired mount point, for example, /u01, is not available in the root system, then the mount point is created and the file system is mounted.

-Oracle Database 12c Release 2 software for Fujitsu BS2000 requires the following disk space:
+Oracle Database 19c software for Fujitsu BS2000 requires the following disk space: